-Two “pallos” swords we are talking about now.
+Three “pallos” swords we are talking about now.
 One of them is in the U.S.A. while the other one is on display in Hungary, the third is in London.

 Pallache (sword, in Hungarian “pallos”) with Scabbard